ScottCalcalas/XZDBfunction/README.md

 - A user-friendly database and web browser application for [searching, annotating, and exporting](#browser-functions) genomic and proteomic metadata across multiple datasets.
 - Supports gene expressing & protein interaction datasets.
 - The only dependency is R ; works on Windows, macOS, and Linux.
 Easy to launch [instructions](#instructions-to-configure-local-quick-start) available.
-- Also contains analysis functions for statistical and biological analysis.

 | Overview | Start Page |